snadi/sca-demos/ReadMe.md

 ## Google ErrorProne Demo

-* To run ErrorProne, go to the `pom.xml` file and uncomment all parts mared by `for running google error prone`.
+* To run ErrorProne, go to the `pom.xml` file and uncomment all parts marked by `for running google error prone`.

 * Run `mvn clean compile` to force a compilation.
 You will notice that the build now fails.
 Google ErrorProne is integrated into the build process and causes it to fail upon detecting any error (based on its ruleset).